rpalloni/pytoolbox/README.md

 # pytoolbox
-A collection of py utils
+A collection of py libs and utils